 It is also possible to set different security levels for the Internet and the Network.
 Various levels of protection (High, Low, and Custom) can be separately specified for Internet Access and Network Security (ie. file and printer sharing).
 This is useful for, say, when one needs to access the internet via a network they don't quite trust.
 In addition, there are three profiles you can choose: Home, Office, and Remote.
 You can set appropriate settings for each one and easily switch between them as needed; this is particulary useful for portable computers which connect to many different networks.
 Another useful feature is that it is possible to block all outbound email; simply click the 'Block Outbound Email' icon in the main user screen and all outbound email should be blocked.

 Overall, Private Firewall is a very effective firewall; it ranks among the top products on Matousec.
-However, the graphic interface and usability is slightly tailored for the more advanced users.
+However, the graphic interface and usability is perhaps more suitable and tailored for the more advanced users.
 Beginner computer users may want to consider another firewall instead, but if you are comfortable with the basics of Windows & firewall software, you should definitely consider Private Firewall.

-Online Armor Free has outstanding leak-test and HIPS performance (the HIPS feature is mostly in its "Program Guard").
-It has a unique feature called "run safer" that allows you to selectively set risky applications (web browsers, office software, readers/viewers, instant messengers, email or news programs, multimedia software, download managers, etc.) to run as if under a limited user account (go to "Programs" tab > uncheck "Hide Trusted" > highlight a program and click "Run Safer").
+Online Armor Free's HIPS feature is mostly in its "Program Guard".
+It has a feature called "run safer" that allows you to selectively set risky applications (web browsers, office software, readers/viewers, instant messengers, email or news programs, multimedia software, download managers, etc.) to run as if under a limited user account (go to "Programs" tab > uncheck "Hide Trusted" > highlight a program and click "Run Safer").
 It minimizes popup alerts over time with its automatic list of safe programs, your on-demand scans with its safety check wizard, and your responses to popup alerts -- especially in cases where you tell it to remember your decisions and have it treat programs as trustworthy.

 Run the wizard and have it search your PC for known programs to allow/block/ask.
 In this case, Online Armor relies on you to respond to alerts for unknown programs.
 For the curious or paranoid user, it uses excellent popup messages when it automatically allows a program to connect online and, optionally, when it automatically trusts a program/process to run (these alerts don't require user action and they can be enabled/disabled in the interface with "Options" > "Firewall", and "Programs" > "Options").
 For example, I noticed a message when it auto trusted a key logger test, but after I set the tester to untrusted, it gave very informative and detailed security alerts (and then it passed the test and logged the tester in the interface under the "Key Logger" tab, but it only logged the key logger after the test was untrusted).
 You can even close both its tray tools from its right-click context menu.
 They are not needed for the firewall and HIPS components to continue running and protecting.